FIWARE/tutorials.XACML-Access-Rules/README.md

 control policy - this creates a flexible ruleset which can be uploaded and reinterpreted on the fly so complex business rules can be created and changed according to current circumstances.

-The tutorial discusses code showing how to integrate **Authzforce** within a web application and demonstrates examples of **Authzforce** XACML Server-PDP interactions. [cUrl](https://ec.haxx.se/) commands are used to show the interactions between generic enablers, some **Keyrock** GUI functions are also required.
+The tutorial discusses code showing how to integrate **Authzforce** within a web application and demonstrates examples of **Authzforce** XACML Server-PDP interactions. [cUrl](https://ec.haxx.se/) commands are used to show the interactions between generic enablers.
 [Postman documentation](https://fiware.github.io/tutorials.XACML-Access-Rules/) is available.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://www.getpostman.com/collections/66d8ba3abaf7319941b1)